rushinc/beams/README.md

 The Berkeley ElectromAgnetic Modal Solver or beams solves the Maxwell's equations using the Fourier Modal Method (FMM).
 Currently in the very early stages of development this Python module lacks many basic features, a documentation, and an easy to use interface.
 However there are plans on implementing the latest advances in electromagnetic modal methods as the software matures.

 ## Installation
 To install `beams` clone the repository to a location in your `PYTHONPATH` or add the parent directory to `sys.path`.
-A mature build process is yet to be implemented.
+An automated build process is yet to be implemented.
 1. Clone the repository:
 ```
 git clone https://github.com/rushinc/beams